darshanyd07/Angular_Hello_World/README.md

 # Hello World

-- To display BridgeLabz Logo using Property Binding Technique
+- Ability To launch BridgeLabz Site in a new Tab on clicking BridgeLabz Logo